Skip to content

 IELTS: 6.0 overall, with no sub-test less than 5.5.

-Lab sessions will complement formal lectures and tutorials and will be an opportunity for students to do some hands-on-system work and focus on developing and practising both coding analytics skills and coding-free analytics skills.
-Students will be guided to suitable primary and secondary (open access) data sources and be required to conduct research, analysis, and presentation exercises.
+Lab sessions will complement formal lectures and tutorials.
+They will provide an opportunity for hands-on system work, allowing you to develop and practice both coding analytics skills and coding-free analytics skills.
+You will be guided to suitable primary and secondary (open access) data sources and be required to conduct research, analysis, and presentation exercises.

-The assessment strategy on this programme is robust, adopting a range of assessment methods, thereby aiming to be inclusive, and giving students the opportunity to play to their strengths while also developing areas of weakness.
-The skills and knowledge developed throughout the programme are formatively and summatively assessed by a mixture of written examinations, assessed coursework, group projects and [multimedia] presentations.
-Assessment is integrated with learning and teaching to support and demonstrate achievement of the learning outcomes for individual modules and the programme.
+The assessment strategy on this programme is robust, adopts a range of assessment methods, and gives you the opportunity to play to your strengths while also improving in areas of weakness.
+The skills and knowledge developed throughout the programme are formatively and summatively assessed by a mixture of written examinations, assessed coursework, group projects and presentations.

 Study support